nucypher/nucypher/docs/source/guides/staking_guide.rst

     | 1 | 0xbb02 | 0xbeef | 1 | 15000 NU | 30 periods . | Aug 20 12:15:16 CEST - Sep 18 12:15:16 CEST
     | 2 | 0xbb03 | 0x0000 | 0 | 30000 NU | 30 periods . | Aug 09 12:15:16 CEST - Sep 9 12:15:16 CEST

-If the Worker in the list is shown as ``0x0000``, it means that you didn't yet attach any node to your Staker, so you still have to do it!
+If the Worker in the list is shown as ``0x0000``, it means that you haven't yet attach attached a Worker node to your Staker, so you still have to do it!

 Bond an Ursula to a Staker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After you created an Ethereum node for your worker (see below about the worker),
+After you create an Ethereum node for your worker (see below about the worker),
 you can set the worker.
-The stake which doesn't yet have a worker will be
+Stakes which don't yet have a worker will be
 highlighted in yellow:

 .. code:: bash